bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

 ANSWER: No, because it doesn't print anything, and we haven't connected delegate.

-15. Let's add print statements so we can see when timer is done on the console.
+1. Let's add print statements so we can see when timer is done on the console.
-16. Open "Countdown.swift" and add 2 print statements
+2. Open "Countdown.swift" and add 2 print statements:
-	17. Print the time remaining if the timer is still active
+	1. Print the time remaining if the timer is still active
-	18. Print the timer "Finished" when it passes the duration
+	2. Print the timer "Finished" when it passes the duration

 		    private func updateTimer(timer: Timer) {